Multimodal Function Vectors for Visual Relations: Experiments

 We evaluate composite function vectors (CFVs) on one-shot analogy tasks involving untrained spatial relations (\textit{above-left, above-right, below-left, below-right}).
 The test set contains 1000 one-shot analogy problems.
-To construct the CFVs, we derive function vectors from four primary spatial relations (\textit{above, below, left-of, right-of}) in the source analogy, and then transfer the resulting CFV to the target analogy during inference.
-Model performance with CFVs is compared against three baselines: LMM with one-shot in-context learning, four-shot ICL, and ten-shot ICL.
-As shown in Figure~\ref{fig:one_shot_analogy} (right panel), the CFV model achieved substantial improvements, nearly doubling accuracy from 8.3\% in one-shot ICL to 16.8\% with CFV.
-Notably, CFVs also significantly outperformed in-context learning even when provided with four (8.1\%) or ten demonstration examples (9.6\%).
+To construct the CFVs, we derive function vectors from four primary spatial relations (\textit{above, below, left-of, right-of}) in the source analogy and combine them through weighted averaging as in Eq.~\ref{eq:composite_vector}.
+The resulting CFV is then applied to the target analogy during inference.
+Model performance with CFVs is compared against three baselines: zero-shot, one-shot and four-shot in-context learning.
+As shown in Figure~\ref{fig:one_shot_analogy}, the CFV on OpenFlamingo model achieved substantial improvements, doubling accuracy from 8.1\% in four-shot ICL to 16.8\% with CFV.
+A similar result is observed for CFV on the Qwen3-VL model, with CFVs improving accuracy from 28.7\% in the four-shot ICL condition to 45.1\%, outperforming all ICL baselines.